 What went wrong with peer review in this instance?

 Readers often take it on faith that the people who conducted a study knew what they were doing.
-This faith is sometimes misplaced.

-It is the nature of the peer-review process that the people who review academic articles can make intelligent substantive judgements on the findings, but might not always have the requisite background to comment on the research process (or visa versa) .
+It is the nature of the peer-review process that the people who review academic articles can make intelligent substantive judgments on the findings, but might not always have the requisite background to comment on the research process (or visa versa) .
 For better or for worse, research methods are too diverse and too specialized for reviewers to have more than a passing acquaintance with most of them.
 In addition, there are limits to the time one can reasonably spend providing unpaid service to the profession, and these often preclude reading up on research methodology every time one comes across a novel research design.

 Every now and then, reviewers have to take it on faith that the people who conducted a study knew what they were doing, and they must trust that there are no major flaws in the methods.
 So, rather than double checking on such matters, we tend to focus our feedback on more substantive aspects of the research (e.g., Are the claims commensurate to the scope of the study?
 Do the findings add significantly to the existing body of knowledge?).
 Mistakes in the methodology will, on occasion, slip by.